Minor in Applied Statistics

 All first-time freshmen must successfully complete CAS 100: First Year Experience as a degree requirement.
 Students must enroll during their first term at USA, except for summer-entry students who must enroll in the fall semester following entry.
 ST 335 will fulfill the technology proficiency requirement.

 Where to Begin in the Mathematics Courses?

 Students must begin at the proper level and in the proper track in mathematics.
 Students who lack college level credit in mathematics should take the placement exam at least 48 hours prior to registering for a mathematics course.
 Students must register online to take the test.
 Times and days of the test as well as registration information are available at the department website.

 A Master of Science degree in Mathematics is offered by the Department of Mathematics and Statistics.
 The program has been designed to meet the varied needs and goals of most students seeking advanced degrees in mathematics.
 The course of study accommodates students interested in traditional and modern mathematics, applied mathematics, statistics, and computer science.

 Requirements for Admission

 Students are admitted each semester.
-The following criteria supplement the Graduate School criteria (see Categories of Admission).
+The following criteria supplement the Graduate School requirements.

-- Submission of scores on the General Test of the Graduate Record Examination.
-A minimum combined score of 297 (or 1000 on exam taken prior to July 2011 - good till July 2016) on the verbal and quantitative sections or a minimum score of 148 (or 600 on exam taken prior to July 2011 - good until July 2016) on the quantitative section (without regard to the score on the verbal section).
+Submission of scores on the General Test of the Graduate Record Examination.
+A minimum combined score of 297 on the verbal and quantitative sections or a minimum score of 148 on the quantitative section (without regard to the score on the verbal section).
 An advanced degree or other standardized test score may be considered in lieu of a GRE score.

 Policies and Procedures